parnurzeal/gorequest/README.md

   End()
 ```

-For __a JSON POST__, you might need to marshal map data structure to json format, setting header to 'application/json' (and other headers if you need to) and declare http.Client with standard library.
+For __a JSON POST__ with standard libraries, you might need to marshal map data structure to json format, setting header to 'application/json' (and other headers if you need to) and declare http.Client.
 So, you code become longer and hard to maintain:

 ```
 m := map[string]interface{}{